TLT VS EDV: A Comparison of ETFs

 By Ron Koren, ETF Insider

-TLT VS EDV: A Comprehensive Comparison of ETFs
+TLT VS EDV: A Comparison of ETFs

 Exchange-Traded Funds (ETFs) have transformed the investment landscape, providing investors with an efficient way to gain exposure to various asset classes.
 In this article, we will conduct an in-depth comparison between two prominent ETFs: TLT (iShares 20+ Year Treasury Bond ETF) and EDV (Vanguard Extended Duration Treasury ETF).
 We'll explore essential aspects such as ETF tickers, full names, issuers, sectors, top holdings, capitalization, strategy, tracking, and exposure.